RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 ## Usage

-Select a chapter in the `open a file` entry box, e.g. type `./` and select a chapter.
-Type '/' after selecting a chapter to see the notebooks in the chapter.
-Select the notebook and press `open`..
+Select the `open a file` entry box and select `chapters`.
+Select a chapter notebook and press `open`.